ScottSoren/pyCOox_public/README.rst

 Setup
 =====

+This version of the repository works with ixdat v0.2

+For a version compatible with ixdat v0.1.x, see the `ixdat_v0p1 branch <https://github.com/ScottSoren/pyCOox_public/tree/ixdat_v0p1>`_

 To run the scripts:

 1. Make sure you have python 3.6+ installed with the ``numpy``, ``scipy``, and ``matplotlib`` packages as a minimum.
 I recommend Anaconda python.